pieter/gitx/Site/UserManual/text/01 - Introduction.markdown

 no easy way to learn git.
 A sound understanding of how git stores data, how it works on that data and how to recover from (accidental) deletion of branches and commits will not only help you with git but will also enable you to learn GitX with greater confidence and speed.
+Since GitX is far from complete you'll probably still have to use it in conjunction with the command-line git for more complex tasks.